Airliner in flames after collision at Tokyo airport

-A Japanese airliner has burst into flames following a collision with another plane at Tokyo-Haneda International Airport.
+After a collision with another plane at Tokyo-Haneda International Airport, a Japanese airliner burst into flames and burned out completely.
 Television pictures showed the Japan Airlines plane driving across the tarmac on Tuesday before orange flames shot out and the jet slowed down.

-According to media reports, the Airbus with flight number 516 had previously collided with a coast guard aircraft.
+The passenger plane collided with a Japanese Coast Guard plane on landing, Japanese media reported, citing the Ministry of Transportation.
+Two of the six people on board the coastguard plane were killed and the pilot seriously injured, Japanese television station TBS reported.
+The broadcaster NHK, on the other hand, reported that five passengers were missing and another was safe.

 Read also: